 Complete and submit the Undergraduate Challenge for Credit Registration Form accompanied by the appropriate fee.
 You must register for the challenge and receive permission to challenge before the tenth day of the month in order to start your challenge on the first day of the following month.
 The Office of the Registrar will process a completed Undergraduate Challenge for Credit Registration Form received by 4:30 p.m.
 MT on the tenth day of the month.
 Remember to consider postal, courier, and processing times when a particular start date is desired.

-For challenges that require the completion of an exam, students must request the exam within the guidelines for making examination requests as stated in the Undergraduate Exam Request and Completion Policy and its associated procedures.
+For challenges that require the completion of an exam, students must request the exam within the guidelines for making individualized study course examination requests.
 No supplemental exams are permitted.

 The decision of the faculty member, or designate, to grant or withhold permission to challenge a course for credit is final.

 All appeals to challenge for credit must be made to the Appeals Officer by using the Office of the Registrar Online Appeals Form.
 If the Student Appeals Officer has received an appeal in error, it will be redirected accordingly.
 All decisions will be communicated in writing to the Appellant.

 The Appeals Officer has final decision making authority on all appeals.